-During World War II, the Elmhurst Public Library, with the help of the Friends, joined the Elmhurst College and York High School libraries in the nation-wide Victory Book Drive.
+During World War II, the Elmhurst Public Library, with the help of the Friends, joined the Elmhurst University and York High School libraries in the nation-wide Victory Book Drive.
 Elmhurst citizens collected thousands of books for soldiers at USO centers, military camps and training stations.

 During the 1940s a Great Books lecture series began.
 1952 marked the first year that the Garden Club began their annual tradition of decorating the library during the winter holidays.